 A vital piece of evidence in your accident claim could be a medical report produced by a medical professional.
 This impartial assessment will detail the extent of your injuries and how your life has been impacted as a result.
 It will also detail what treatment you may require and your future prognosis.

 Where May This Check-Up Be?

 We work with a panel of doctors across the country who can carry out your medical examination locally.
-This includes:
+For example:

 If you are looking for further information about accident claims, you may find this section of the guide beneficial.

-What is required of employers and managers of a premises when reporting to a formal authority.
+What is required of employers and managers of premises when reporting to formal authority.

 The official website for statistics, advice, and help from Kent Police.

 Useful information about how to contact, visit or write to courts in Canterbury.

 - Aldi Accident Claims Guide